rubocop/ruby-style-guide/README.md

   assignment with parenthesis.

     ```Ruby
-    # good - shows intented use of assignment
+    # good - shows intended use of assignment
     if (v = array.grep(/foo/)) ...

     # bad